-- Increases the cost of tobacco products; - Draws public attention to the dangers of smoking; - Sheds light on the tobacco industry and raise public awareness; - Can motivate industry change; - Unearths incriminating internal documents through discovery; - Money from verdicts can be used to reimburse health-care costs; - A flood of cases could bankrupt the industry6.
+- Increases the cost of tobacco products. - Draws public attention to the dangers of smoking. - Sheds light on the tobacco industry and raise public awareness. - Could motivate industry change. - Unearths incriminating internal documents through discovery. - Provides funding (from verdicts) that could be used to reimburse health-care costs. - Could bankrupt the industry, if there were a sufficient number of cases and/or awards/settlements were large enough.6